OctoPrint is a wonderful addition to any 3D printer setup. It provides a really

 snappy, responsive interface and is extendable through plugins.
 You can run it on

-a RaspberryPi, or any PC you’ve got laying around.
+a RaspberryPi, or any PC you’ve got lying around.

 So why do I need something like OctoPrint you might ask?
 Well, one can certainly connect